-The group has performed with or along side many well known acts such as Jim Ed Brown, Terri Smith, The Redhead Express, Bobby Awe, etc.
+The group has performed with or along side many well known acts such as Jim Ed Brown, Terry Smith, The Redhead Express, Bobby Awe, Jack Langley, Michael Martin Murphy, Matt Boone, etc.

 David needs a page all to himself for his own biography but since Jacob, he, and Liz perform together they share this page.
 David has done many things on his own but as part if this act he has mostly been an incredible source of support and information as well as a great musician and teacher.

 Height: 6' 8" (there abouts and hopefully finished growing)

 Family: Brother - 1, sister in law - 1, nieces - 2, nephews - 2, sisters - 2, brother in laws -1

 Favorite food: Pizza, salad, salmon, and steak

 Favorite video games: Anything Mario Brothers, 007, Donkey Kong or Sims